jobsort/jobsort/leetcode/n-repeated-element-in-size-2n-array.md

----
-name: "N-Repeated Element in Size 2N Array"
-title: "LeetCode N-Repeated Element in Size 2N Array Solution"
-description: "Solution for you are given an integer array nums with the following properties: nums.length == 2 * n. nums contains n + 1 unique elements.
-Exactly one element of nums is repeated n times.
-Return the element that is repeated n times."
-published: "2021-12-17 PDT"
-modified: "2021-12-17 PDT"
----

 # N-Repeated Element in Size 2N Array Problem & Solution

 You are given an integer array `nums` with the following properties: